-A NOTE ABOUT EQUIPMENT: You will receive the course map in a plastic case, a waterproof punch card, and some safety pins to attach them to your chest/arm.
+A NOTE ABOUT EQUIPMENT: You will receive the course map in a plastic case and optionally some safety pins to attach the map to your clothing.
 Trying to ski/navigate with a pole and a map in your hand is very awkward.
 Bring a compass that you can attach to your wrist.
 We have some for rent if you do not have your own.

 Holding the map can be a problem.
 It can be pinned to your jacket but you won't be able to keep it oriented.
 A competition style holder which hangs from your neck, allows orientation, and collapses if you should tumble, can be purchased from the O-Store.